sveltejs/kit/packages/create-svelte/template/README.md

 Svelte apps are built with _adapters_, which optimise your project for deployment to different environments, like [Begin](https://begin.com), [Netlify](https://www.netlify.com), [Vercel](https://vercel.com) and so on.
 (You can also create your own adapter — instructions TODO.)

 By default, `npm run build` will generate a Node app that you can run with `node build`.
-To use a different adapter, install it and update your `svelte.config.js` accordingly.
+To use a different adapter, install it and update your `svelte.config.cjs` accordingly.
 The following official adapters are available:

 - [@sveltejs/adapter-node](https://github.com/sveltejs/kit/tree/master/packages/adapter-node)
 - [@sveltejs/adapter-static](https://github.com/sveltejs/kit/tree/master/packages/adapter-static)